 It's a bit of a hassle, but you can open the game in debug mode and input the following console command: remove_relation.
 Follow this with a space, and then the relation ID characters you want removed.
 For example, to get rid of a 'child' relation from a character, type 'remove_relation child (character ID)'.
 The character ID can be found by hovering over a character with debug mode enabled.
 If only one character ID is used in the console command, it'll default to your player character's relation with the target ID.

-That’s all for our light and breezy guide on how to kill your kids in Crusader Kings 3!
-And disinherit them, I guess.
-Check out our CK3 beginner guide for some basic info you’ll need to start your adventure, and for a bit of character customisation we have a guide on using the barbershop too.
+That's all for our light and breezy guide on how to kill your kids in Crusader Kings 3!
+Or disinherit them, I guess.
+Check out our CK3 beginner guide for some basic info you'll need to start your adventure.
+Or see our guide to the best starting rulers in CK3 to get your dynasty set up with a strong opening act that hopefully won't produce a bunch of heirs you feel a burning need to bump off.